 \section{Numerical experiments}

-In this section, we conduct numerical experiments to evaluate the performance and validate the efficiency of our ripALM in Algorithm \ref{algo:ripALM} for solving the QROT problem \eqref{QROTprob} \blue{and the BPDN problem \eqref{eq-bpdn}}.
-Specifically, we conduct experiments from the following \blue{three} aspects: \begin{itemize} \item In Section \ref{sec:comp_diff_ipALMs}, we compare our ripALM with {\sc Snipal} \cite{lst2020asymptotically} and ciPALM \cite{ylct2024corrected}, which represent the latest absolute-type and relative-type inexact pALMs, respectively, \blue{for solving the QROT problem on image data}.
-These comparisons aim to illustrate how different error criteria with different tolerance parameters influence the practical numerical performance of the inexact pALM.

-\item In Section \ref{sec:vsGuADMM}, we compare our ripALM with Gurobi, \blue{Eckstein and Silva's method \cite{es2013practical} (denoted by ES-iALM)} and a dual alternating direction method of multipliers (dADMM) presented in Appendix \ref{sec:ADMM}, for solving large-scale QROT problems.
-Gurobi is one of the state-of-the-art commercial solvers, \blue{while ES-iALM is a relative-type inexact version of the vanilla ALM.} Moreover, dADMM is a widely used first-order method for large-scale constrained convex optimization; see, for example, \cite{boyd2011distributed,gabay1976dual}. \blue{In addition, it is worth noting that many other first-order methods can also be applied to the QROT problem, such as the Chambolle–Pock algorithm \cite{cp2011first}, the Condat–V\~{u} algorithm \cite{condat2013primal,vu2013splitting}, and the linearized ALM \cite{xu2021first,yang2013linearized}.
-However, our preliminary tests show that these methods often perform comparably to, or worse than, dADMM.
-For this reason, and for the sake of simplicity, we omit them from our comparisons and only select the dADMM in Appendix \ref{sec:ADMM} as a representative first-order method.}
+In this section, we conduct numerical experiments to evaluate the performance of our ripALM in Algorithm \ref{algo:ripALM} for solving the QROT problem \eqref{QROTprob} and the BPDN problem \eqref{eq-bpdn}.
+Our experiments are organized as follows: \begin{itemize} \item Section \ref{sec:qrot-exp} reports experiments on QROT.
+We first compare ripALM with {\sc Snipal} \cite{lst2020asymptotically} and ciPALM \cite{ylct2024corrected}, which represent the latest absolute-type and relative-type inexact pALMs, respectively, for solving QROT problems on image data.
+These comparisons are intended to illustrate how different error criteria and tolerance parameters affect the numerical performance of the inexact pALM.
+We then compare ripALM with Gurobi, Eckstein and Silva's method \cite{es2013practical} (denoted by ES-iALM), and a dual alternating direction method of multipliers (dADMM) presented in Appendix \ref{sec:ADMM}, for solving large-scale QROT problems.
+Here, Gurobi is one of the state-of-the-art commercial solvers, ES-iALM is a relative-type inexact version of the vanilla ALM, and dADMM is a widely used first-order method for large-scale constrained convex optimization; see, e.g, \cite{boyd2011distributed,gabay1976dual}.